 When the Writing Tools Get It Wrong

 I’ve used Grammarly Pro for years.
-It’s helpful—especially for real-time grammar correction and clarity suggestions.
+It’s helpful for real-time grammar correction and clarity suggestions.
 I suspect AI-powered bots in content creation tools will make it obsolete soon enough, but for now, it still has value.
-It quietly catches minor issues as I write, which saves me time.
+It catches minor issues as I write, which saves time.

 But once you go beyond grammar and into AI detection and plagiarism checks, Grammarly starts to fall apart.